HavenDV/Mvvm.Navigation/README.md

 # [Mvvm.Navigation](https://github.com/HavenDV/Mvvm.Navigation/)
-Provides platform independent navigation at the MVVM level and a Source Generator that automatically binds view and view models and registers this in your DI container
+Provides platform independent navigation at the MVVM level and a Source Generator that automatically binds view and view models and registers this in your DI container.
+Uses DI to resolve your view from view model.

 ### NuGet